gustavorayo/howto/security/ssl-certificate.md

 ## Test automatic renewal
 sudo certbot renew --dry-run

+The configurations for renewal in in this directory:

+    /etc/letsencrypt/renewal/gdprod.grapedistrict.nl.conf

 The command to renew certbot is installed in one of the following locations: